 “Generally, sporting legends end their careers on a tragic note.
-A tragedy is exactly what makes these legends even more iconic and memorable than they actually are. “
+A tragedy is what makes these legends even more iconic and memorable than they are. “

 Pietersen was part of the first generation of players to grow alongside Twenty20 cricket.
-The thrills and spills of Twenty20 cricket made him an overnight star in Twenty20 leagues around the globe.
+The thrills and spills of Twenty20 cricket turned him into a star.
 Even after being dropped from the side in 2014, Twenty20 franchises around the globe did not lose interest in Kevin Pietersen.

-Some would argue that it was his aggressive batting technique which ended up earning him a huge fan base across boundaries, but more than his batting technique, it was his aura that made him an instant fan favourite.
-Colored hair, tattoo-clad arms, rippling muscles, and above all, an in-your-face attitude’ made him look like a high-school bully.
-In a team known for its classical batsmanship, Kevin came as a breath of fresh air.
-Here was a player who made brutal hits look beautiful.
-All cautions were thrown to the winds and the bowlers, no matter how formidable, were taken to the cleaners.
-Such was the impact Kevin Pietersen had on the match situations
+Coloured hair, tattoo-clad arms, rippling muscles, and above all, an ‘in-your-face attitude’ made him look like a high-school bully.
+In a team known for its classical batsmanship, he came as a breath of fresh air.
+Here was a player who could make brutal hits to the fence look beautiful.
+All cautions were thrown to the winds, and the bowlers, no matter how formidable, were taken to the cleaners.
+Such was the impact Kevin Pietersen had on the game.

 A Special Mention

-Watching a player of Kevin Pietersen’s caliber struggling to get into the English side was undoubtedly disheartening.
+Watching a player of Kevin Pietersen’s calibre struggling to get into the English side was undoubtedly disheartening.
 Pietersen, an integral part of England’s line up from 2005 to 2014, was known for his aggressive style of play.
 The lanky right-hander from Hampshire created a splash during the memorable 2005 Ashes Series.
-This swashbuckling innings of 158 (187 balls) at the Oval ensured that England salvaged a hard-fought draw in the fifth and final test of the series.
+His swashbuckling innings of 158 (187 balls) at the Oval ensured that England salvaged a hard-fought draw in the fifth and final test of the series.
 The Englishmen won the series (2-10 and reclaimed the Ashes for the first time since 1986-87.
 Pietersen was the team’s highest run-scorer with 473 runs.

 Along Came the Controversies

-It certainly won’t be an overstatement to say that Pietersen, wittingly or unwittingly, became controversy’s favourite child during the late part of his career.
-The man from South Africa had a fair share of controversy throughout his splendid career.
+It certainly won’t be an overstatement to say that Pietersen, wittingly or unwittingly, became controversy’s favourite child during the backend of his career.
+The man from South Africa was involved in several high-profile controversies throughout his career.

 Drama, Drama, and More Drama

-With more than 8,000 test runs under his belt from 104 test matches for England, Pietersen is undoubtedly one of the greatest and the most celebrated cricketers of the modern era.
+With more than 8,000 test runs under his belt in 104 test matches, Pietersen is undoubtedly one of the greatest and the most celebrated cricketers of the modern era.
 A fraction under 4,500 ODI runs in 136 matches aren’t enough to highlight the impact he had on the game.
 His on-field presence spoke louder than words.
-It was his absence from the team during the 2015 World Cup that resulted in England getting knocked out in the group stages.

-People might remember him for his swashbuckling hits, recurring controversies, and charismatic aura, but his fans would always remember him for the impact he had on the game.
-It was Kevin Pietersen who transformed the way the Englishmen looked at white-ball cricket.
-He can rightly be cited as the first white-ball star of English cricket.
-While some might forget his contributions to the game of cricket owing to the countless controversies, his fans ( I must include myself here) would never forget him for the sheer audacity he brought along…
+People remember him for his swashbuckling hits, his unending tryst with controversies, and his charismatic aura, but his fans would always remember him for the impact he had on the game.
+It was Kevin Pietersen who transformed the way ordinary Englishmen looked at white-ball cricket.
+He was the first ‘white-ball star of English cricket’.